We Choose Our Memories

-Before and after the games, the organization roped off an area along the edge of the club where kids could line up and receive autographs from the players as they came in before and as the left after the game.
-There, my son got to see Shaq and Kobe and Dirk and Duncan and all the larger than life figures created by the NBA.
+Before and after the games, the organization roped off an area along the edge of the club where kids could line up and receive autographs from the players as they came in before and as they left after the game.
+There, my son got to see Shaq and Kobe and Dirk and Duncan and all the larger-than-life figures created by the NBA.
 I remember my son asking a player named Boobie Gibson why he signed for everyone after every game.
 Boobie told him it was because someday people would not ask for his autograph anymore.

-We got to meet larger than life celebrities and players, learning they were just people like the rest of us.
+We got to meet celebrities and players, learning they were just people like the rest of us.
 I remember the time we sat next to Stipe Miocic.
-The time we got to share a meal with Larry Nance Sr and learn about his children and how much he loved watching them play the game.
+The time we got to share a meal with Larry Nance Sr. and learn about his children and how much he loved watching them play the game.
 The time we met Travis “Pronk” Hafner from the Indians or Joe Haden or Joe Thomas from the Browns.
 The time my son met Kid Rock and got his autograph.
-I’ll never forget the wonderment I saw in my 8-year-old as he stood at mid court and received a ball from LeBron as the team came out for warmups.
+I’ll never forget the wonderment I saw in my 8-year-old as he stood at mid-court and received a ball from LeBron as the team came out for warmups.

 These are the things I remember when I sit at my desk.
 And it makes me smile every time.